-- Three (3) nominated charities will be selected at random from a hat and the members who nominated those three (3) charities or person of their choosing will each have ten (10) minutes to present their charity to the group (no PowerPoint or collateral materials, please).
+- The three (3) nominated charities selected randomly at the previous meeting and the members who nominated those three (3) charities or person of their choosing will each have ten (10) minutes to present their charity to the group (no PowerPoint or collateral materials, please).
 Presenters will allow for a brief Q&A in that 10 mins.

 - Members will submit their anonymous ballot and the votes are tabulated.

 - The charity with the most votes is announced.

 - Checks are written by each member to the selected charity.
 Donations made through our online giving option are also acceptable.

 - Checks are collected and you feel great!
 You just did something amazing and impactful!